-IBM Spectrum Archive Enterprise Edition V1.2.2: Installation and Configuration Guide
+IBM Spectrum Archive Enterprise Edition V1.3.0: Installation and Configuration Guide

 An IBM Redbooks publication

-This IBM® Redbooks® publication helps you with the planning, installation, and configuration of the new IBM Spectrum™ Archive (formerly IBM Linear Tape File System™ (LTFS)) Enterprise Edition (EE) V22.214.171.124 for the IBM TS3310, IBM TS3500, and IBM TS4500 tape libraries.
-IBM Spectrum Archive™ EE enables the use of the LTFS for the policy management of tape as a storage tier in an IBM Spectrum Scale™ (formerly IBM General Parallel File System (GPFS™)) based environment and helps encourage the use of tape as a critical tier in the storage environment.
-This is the third edition of IBM Spectrum Archive V1.2 (SG24-8333-00) although it is based on the prior editions of IBM Linear Tape File System Enterprise Edition V126.96.36.199: Installation and Configuration Guide, SG24-8143.
+This IBM® Redbooks® publication helps you with the planning, installation, and configuration of the new IBM Spectrum™ Archive Enterprise Edition v1.3.0 for the IBM TS3310, IBM TS3500, IBM TS4300, and IBM TS4500 tape libraries.
+IBM Spectrum Archive™ EE enables the use of LTFS for the policy management of tape as a storage tier in an IBM Spectrum Scale™ based environment.
+It helps encourage the use of tape as a critical tier in the storage environment.
+This is the seventh edition of IBM Spectrum Archive Installation and Configuration Guide.